jan-bogaerts/mark/src/markdownCode.md

 - all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - New Project: a button to create a new project
-    - if there is a project loaded with changes `projectService.isDirty == true`, ask to save first.
+    - if there is a project loaded with changes `projectService.isDirty == true`, call this.saveProject().
     - call `storageService.new()`
   - open: a button to open an existing project.
-    - show a dialog box to select a file `filename = await dialogService.showOpenDialog()`
+    - show a dialog box to select a file `dialogResult = await dialogService.showOpenDialog()`
-    - if a file is selected, ask the storage-service to open the file.
+    - if not dialogResult.canceled and dialogResult.filePaths, ask the storage-service to open the first file in filePaths (can only open 1 file at a time).
     - wrap in an exception handler that shows an error dialog
   - save: a button to save the current project to file.
     - enabled when the project service has a filename for the project (field 'filename' has a value) and projectService.isDirty == true
-    - if the project file does not yet have a filename, show a save-as dialog `filename = await dialogService.showSaveDialog()`
+    - if the project file does not yet have a filename, show a save-as dialog `dialogResult = await dialogService.showSaveDialog()`
-    - if the user doesn't provide a valid filename, stop the action
+    - if the user doesn't provide a valid filename, stop the action `dialogResult.canceled or not dialogResult.filePath`
     - if the user provides a valid filename,
-      - call the storage-service 'save' function with filename as param.
+      - call the storage-service 'save' function with filename as param (with await so that the 'new' function can wait until the previous project is loaded).
     - if the project service already has a filename,
       - call storage-service save without param.
     - wrap in an error handler and show the error
   - save as: a button to save the current project to a new location.
     - enabled when `projectService.isDirty = True`
-    - show a save-as dialog `filename = await dialogService.showSaveDialog()`
+    - show a save-as dialog `dialogResult = await dialogService.showSaveDialog()`
-    - if the user selects a file, ask the storage-service to save the project to the new location.
+    - if not dialogResult.canceled and dialogResult.filePath, ask the storage-service to save the project to the new location.
     - wrap in an exceptions handler and show the error
-  - auto-save: a toggle button, when pressed, asks the project service to update the auto-save state.
+  - auto-save: a toggle button, when pressed, asks the project service to update the auto-save state (setAutoSaveState).
-    - the toggle button's state follows that of the project service's auto-save state.
+    - the toggle button's state follows that of the project service's auto-save state (getAutoSaveState).
 - The project-service needs to be monitored for changes so that the state of the buttons can be updated (field: eventTarget, event: 'is-dirty-changed').

 ##### edit section